kohkimakimoto/essh/README.md

 ### Running Tasks

 You can define tasks that are executed on remote and local servers.
-For instance:
+For more information on tasks, see the [Tasks](#tasks) section.

+Example:

 ```lua
 task "hello" {